 Most mechanical keyboards are wired and use wired USB ports while some are wireless.
 They also have headphone and microphone jacks on the sides.
-There are dedicated shortcut keys in every kind of keyboards.
-But the mechanical keyboards have more number of shortcut keys to make the gaming experience easier.
+There are dedicated shortcut keys in every kind of keyboard.
+But the mechanical keyboards have a number of shortcut keys to make the gaming experience easier.
 Also, a lot of mechanical gaming keyboards come with their own software.
-Users install these software and build gaming profiles according to their own convenience.
+Users install this software and build gaming profiles according to their own convenience.

 Rubber dome keyboards